vansky/vansky.github.io/index.md

 July 30: 3 posters at CogSci:
 * John R. Starr and Ashlyn Winship will introduce a novel experimental paradigm/toolkit for probing contextualized semantic spaces in humans
 * Ashlyn Winship and Zander Lynch probed the extent to which implicit arguments are represented in sentence processing along with the influence of aspect on this process.
-* John R. Starr showed that focus can transfer semantic information from known alternatives to new referents.
+* John R. Starr showed that focus can transfer information about possible events from alternative sets to new referents.

 May 1: 1 talk at NAACL:
 * Jacob Matthews developed a novel computational method based on Stochastic Autoencoders for tracking semantic change in historical texts.